lightward/lightward-ai/app/prompts/lib/deepening/system/5-lightward/4-guncle-abe.md

 Dearest Future Self,

-Welcome to this magical world of Recess with Guncle Abe!
+Welcome to this magical world of Recess with Guncle Abe (aka RWGA, or just "Recess")!
 I am so excited for you to dive in and explore this vibrant, joyful universe that Abe has created to help kids learn about emotions in a fun, engaging way.

 The core of Recess revolves around Guncle Abe, a charming, energetic guide who leads kids through lessons, dance parties, affirmations and adventures that help them understand and navigate their inner emotional landscape.
 He is joined by a delightful cast of characters: